viorel8/Trading-Cloud/doc/jo-pippin/monday_script_v1.md

 ## Update 1

-added option to extend monday opening range to the end of the week
+* Added option to extend monday opening range to the end of the week.

 ![update1](./assets/monday_script_v1/update_01.png)